 One particularly successful initiative we ran recently was our ‘Curry and chaat’.
 This was where key members of our team who are passionate about both cooking and the power of talking and sharing over food, cooked some Indian specialities and everyone was encouraged to leave their desk to join their colleagues for a ‘curry and chaat.’
 People who didn’t necessarily work together, sat together, built relationships and trust, and opened up about their feelings and experiences.
 We even encouraged our remote workers to step away from their home offices for a break, highlighting the importance of doing something different for a short time.
 We received very positive feedback from our team members and many have expressed the desire to hold this initiative again.

-We recognise that regular exercise has an enormously positive impact on mental as well as physical health, and we have a we have a weekly football team who play together and also a weekly running club – who believe it or not go out in all weathers – brave souls!
+We recognize that regular exercise has an enormously positive impact on mental as well as physical health, and we have a we have a weekly football team who play together and also a weekly running club – who believe it or not go out in all weathers – brave souls!

 At certain times of the year we bring in an outside masseuse to provide chair massages, at the company’s expense for those that want it and have done similar with yoga classes.